n8willis/opentype-shaping-documents/opentype-shaping-arabic-general.md

     to permit more precise positioning)

-If present, these composition and decomposition substitutions must be performed before applying any other GSUB or GPOS lookups, because those lookups may be written to match only the `ccmp`-substituted glyphs.
+If present, these composition and decomposition substitutions must be performed before applying any other <abbr>GSUB</abbr> or GPOS lookups, because those lookups may be written to match only the `ccmp`-substituted glyphs.